bashojs/basho/README.md

 ### Basics

 Basho evaluates a pipeline of instructions left to right.
 Instructions can be JavaScript code, reference to an external JS file, or a shell command.
+[Evaluation is lazy](https://en.wikipedia.org/wiki/Lazy_evaluation) by design, more on this later.

 To evaluate a JavaScript expression, use the option -j.
 Let’s start with a single item in the pipeline, a JavaScript constant.

 ```bash